Generated at: 2026-07-01 04:01:13

 Mr. Sakurai, Sales Development Department, Marketing Division, Concur Japan, Ltd.

-So, compared to the beginning, your product lineup has increased and your market has expanded.
+Compared to the beginning, it seems your product lineup has increased and your market has expanded.

 Yamazaki

-We have three main pillars: expense reimbursement, travel management, and invoice management.
-In particular, we have expanded our service area by launching the "Standard Edition" for small and medium-sized businesses.
-We have seen a significant increase in implementations driven by trends such as "Work Style Reform" and "DX".
+In addition to expense reimbursement, we have three pillars: travel management and invoice management.
+We have expanded our service area, particularly by offering the "Standard Edition" for small and medium-sized businesses.
+We have seen a significant increase in implementations driven by trends such as "Work Style Reform" and "DX."

-Could you briefly explain the promotion structure within your company's marketing division and your relationship with uSonar?
+Could you briefly explain the organizational structure within your Marketing Division and your relationship with uSonar?

 Yamazaki

 The Marketing Division consists of the Marketing Department and the Sales Development Department.
-The Marketing Department is responsible for lead generation through various initiatives such as trade shows and digital marketing, while we in the Sales Development Department are responsible for generating sales opportunities as inside sales.
-Our department is segmented into Enterprise (focusing on the Tokyo metropolitan area and Western Japan), Large Enterprise, and Mid-Market.
-We also have teams dedicated to proposing additional solutions to existing customers and serving the public sector.
+The Marketing Department is responsible for lead generation through various initiatives such as trade shows and digital campaigns, while our Sales Development Department handles the creation of sales opportunities as an inside sales team.
+Our department is segmented into Enterprise (focusing on the Tokyo metropolitan area and Western Japan), Large Enterprise, and Mid-Market teams.
+We also have dedicated teams for upselling to existing customers and for the public sector.
 Each inside sales representative collaborates with several field sales representatives to conduct proposal activities.

 1yamazaki.jpg